FelixKratz/SketchyBar/README.md

 * *space_change*: when the space is changed
 * *display_change*: when the display is changed
 * *system_woke*: when the system has awaken from sleep
+* *mouse_entered*: when the mouse enters over an item (HEAD only)
+* *mouse_exited*: when the mouse leaves an item (HEAD only)
+* *mouse_clicked*: when an item is clicked (HEAD only)

+HEAD only: <br>
+When an item is subscribed to these events the *script* is run and it gets passed the *$SENDER* variable, which holds exactly the above names, to distinguish between the different events.
+It is thus possible to have a script that reacts to each event differently e.g. via a switch for the *$SENDER* variable in the *script*.
+I will soon create an example an link it here.
 ### Creating custom events
 This allows to define events which are triggered by a different application (see Trigger custom events).
 Items can also subscribe to these events for their script execution.
 ```bash